English PEN: Anthony Julius and Geraldine Proudler

-In May 2018 Private Eye identified two lawyers who were members of English PEN's Board of Trustees but who, in the course of providing legal services to their clients, were accused of being in conflict with English PEN's primary aim to defend and promote freedom of expression.
+In May 2018, Private Eye identified two lawyers who were members of English PEN's Board of Trustees but who, in the course of providing legal services to their clients, were accused of being in conflict with English PEN's primary aim to defend and promote freedom of expression.

 Anthony Julius is Deputy Chairman of Mishcon de Reya, a British law firm.
 The Maltese blogger Daphne Caruana Galizia was accused of libel by Mishcon de Reya "on the instruction of both Malta's prime minister and Henley & Partners", prior to her death in 2017.
 English PEN's public statement on 1 May 2018 about Caruana Galizia says:

 Prime Minister Joseph Muscat is also pursuing a libel case against Caruana Galizia's son Matthew Caruana Galizia.
 The Shift News, an independent media outlet launched after Caruana Galizia's assassination which has pursued a number of her stories, is currently facing the threat of a financially crippling SLAPP (strategic lawsuit against public participation) from the Jersey-based firm Henley & Partners, who had taken legal proceedings against Daphne Caruana Galizia prior to her death.

 PEN is seriously concerned about the fact that senior government officials including Prime Minister Joseph Muscat are insisting on trying 34 libel cases against Daphne Caruana Galizia, which have now been assumed by her family.
 PEN believes that these proceedings are in direct reprisal for her work in investigating corruption within the current Maltese government.

 Geraldine Proudler is a lawyer and partner at Olswang, a London-based law firm, where she is Head of the Reputation and Media Litigation practice.
 Proudler represented Pavel Karpov, a former Russian Interior Ministry officer, for a 2012 libel action in London against Bill Browder after Browder accused Karpov of involvement in the 2009 death of Sergei Magnitsky.
 Karpov lost the case and was ordered to pay over £800,000 in costs.
 In 2016, Karpov was additionally sentenced to three months in prison for contempt of court for non-payment of costs.
-Over £660,000 of that amount remains unpaid.
+More than £660,000 of that amount remains unpaid.

 In The Guardian, journalist Nick Cohen wrote:

 I know Anthony Julius vaguely and Geraldine Proudler, one of the Olswang lawyers who went for Browder, was on the board of the Scott Trust that oversees the Guardian and Observer.
 (She is now on the board of an English PEN that never seems to learn.)
 I'm sure that in private they love investigative journalism, freedom of thought and expression, democracy and the right to hold the powerful to account.
 Perhaps the firms to which they belong love money more.